nxck2005/nxck2005/README.md

-Junior year student.
+Pre-final year student.
 Passionate about low level design, ML, and algorithmic thinking.

 ## self.about